homeflow/homeflowjs-docs/docs/getting-started/redux.md

 ## `hfDispatch`

-`hfDispatch` is provided as a wrapper for `HomeflowJS.dispatch` that calls action creators.
+`hfDispatch` is provided as a wrapper for `Homeflow.dispatch` that calls action creators.
 This can help to avoid bugs caused by trying to pass action objects directly:

 ```jsx
 import { hfDispatch } from 'homeflowjs';